-As a federal agency, we aim to be a model EEO workplace.
-To help us achieve this goal, the FTC has a zero tolerance policy for unlawful employment discrimination, which includes harassment.
-Federal EEO laws prohibit discrimination based on race, color, national origin, sex (including pregnancy, gender identity, and transgender status), age (40 years and over), disability, religion, genetic information, or sexual orientation.
-EEO laws also prohibit retaliation for filing a complaint of discrimination, participating in a discrimination proceeding, or otherwise opposing discrimination.
-The EEO laws apply to applicants for employment with the FTC, FTC employees, and, in certain circumstances, former FTC employees.
-Additionally, these laws cover all FTC practices, procedures, and programs.
+The FTC has a zero tolerance policy for unlawful employment discrimination (including harassment).
+Federal EEO laws prohibit discrimination based on race, color, national origin, sex (including pregnancy, sexual orientation, gender identity, and transgender status), age (40 and older), disability, religion, genetic information, and parental status.
+EEO laws also prohibit retaliation for filing a complaint of employment discrimination, participating in the EEO complaint process, or otherwise opposing discrimination.
+The EEO laws apply to applicants for employment with the FTC, FTC employees, and, in some instances, former FTC employees.
+I encourage you to review the FTC's EEO policies, which are located in Chapter 3, Section 300 and Chapter 5, Sections 400-420, of the agency's Administrative Manual.
+These policies cover all FTC practices, procedures, and programs.
+For more information, contact the FTC's Office of EEO and Workplace Inclusion (EEOWI) at eeo@ftc.gov, or visit the EEOWI Intranet page.